-Opioids maker Teva agrees to $4.25 billion settlement
+Opioids Maker Teva Agrees to $4.25 Billion Settlement

 A final settlement remains contingent on agreement on critical business practice changes and transparency requirements.

-“Leading a coalition of states to hold accountable the manufacturers of opioids is a priority for our office, which is why I have directed substantial resources toward this effort,” Miller said.
-“We are dedicated to ensuring that help is available to Iowans who are victims of the opioid epidemic.”

-The negotiations are being led by the following states: California, Illinois, Iowa, Massachusetts, New York, North Carolina, Pennsylvania, Tennessee, Texas, Vermont, Virginia, and Wisconsin.
+Along with DOJ, the negotiations are being led by the following states: California, Illinois, Iowa, Massachusetts, New York, North Carolina, Pennsylvania, Tennessee, Texas, Vermont, and Virginia.
 While New York is among the 12 states that negotiated this proposed settlement framework, Teva and New York are still engaged in further negotiations.